We may earn a commission from the affiliate links on this site. Learn more›

 If you want to go full Neil Peart, you can get the entire set.
 These drums are a great value, though I wish the drums were just a bit deeper.
 All four concert toms are only 5″ in depth.

-There’s been a listing online for the last few years that has an image that you see to the left.
+To the right of the big image, you’ll see poor quality pictures of the metal hardware.
 There is nothing about these drums that allow them to qualify as concert toms!

 I’d imagine these are cheap, Chinese drums that are just keyword spamming to get to the top of page one on various e commerce platforms for the keyword ‘concert toms.’
 Stay away from these drums at all costs!

 You can clearly see that there are top and bottom heads.
 One other dead giveaway to the quality of the drum is the lack of lugs.
 Each drum only has four lugs.